nosarthur/nosarthur.github.io/_drafts/bar.md

 $$ e^{-\beta A} \equiv \int d\mathbf q e^{-\beta H(\mathbf q)} \simeq \left<e^{-\beta H}\right> $$

 where $$\beta=1/k_B T$$ is the inverse temperature, $$\mathbf q$$ denotes the configuration space variables,
-$$H$$ is the Hamiltonian, and the brackets denotes ensemble average.
+$$H$$ is the Hamiltonian, and the brackets denote ensemble average.

 This approach doesn't work very well for two reasons:

-1. It may be hard to sample the full configuration space, both for low energy regions and high energy regions.
+1. It may be hard to sample the full configuration space, both the low energy and high energy regions.
 1. This exponential estimator is of high variance even if the generated ensemble has reasonable coverage of the configuration space.

-Here high variance means if you generate the ensemble again, you probably get a very different number for the free energy form the first ensemble.
+Here high variance means if you generate the ensemble again, you probably get a very different number for the free energy from the first ensemble.

-The first reason often puts a serious limitation to adopt this naive approach in chemistry applications since
+The first reason often puts a serious limitation to adopt this naive approach in chemistry applications because

 * the process of interest may take too long to occur;
 * the density of states of the system may spread out in a wide range of energies, too wide for effective sampling